-- from 2010: Group leader "Bioanalytical Mass Spectrometry" group at the Max Planck Institute for Biophysical Chemistry, Göttingen and "Bioanalytics" group at University Medical Center Göttingen (UMG) within Dept. of Clinical Chemistry - 2010: Professor at the Faculty of Medicine at Georg August University Göttingen - 2005: Research group "Bioanalytical Mass Spectrometry Group" at the Max Planck Institute for Biophysical Chemistry - 2001: Responsibility for running the mass spectrometry unit in the Dept. of Cellular Biochemistry at the Max Planck Institute for Biophysical Chemistry in Göttingen - 2000 2001: Guest researcher at the EMBL in Heidelberg, Germany, in the group of Dr. Matthias Wilm - 1997 2001: Post-Doc at the "Institut für Molekularbiologie und Tumorforschung" (IMT) of the Philipps University of Marburg, Germany (Group of Reinhard Lührmann) and at the Max Planck Institute for Biophysical Chemistry in Göttingen (Group of Reinhard Lührmann) - 1993 1996 Ph.D. and Post-Doc in the research group of Prof. Brigitte Wittmann-Liebold at the Max Delbrück Center for Molecular Medicine (MDC) in Berlin - 1992 1993 Diploma thesis in the research group of Prof. Volker A. - Erdmann at the Institute of Biochemistry of the Free University of Berlin - 1987 1993 Studied biochemistry at the Free University of Berlin, Germany
+- from 2010: Group leader "Bioanalytical Mass Spectrometry" group at the Max Planck Institute for Biophysical Chemistry, Göttingen and "Bioanalytics" group at University Medical Center Göttingen (UMG) within Institute for Clinical Chemistry - 2010: Professor at the Faculty of Medicine at Georg August University Göttingen - 2005: Research group "Bioanalytical Mass Spectrometry Group" at the Max Planck Institute for Biophysical Chemistry - 2000 2001: Guest researcher at the EMBL in Heidelberg, Germany, in the group of Dr. Matthias Wilm - 1997 2004: Post-Doc at the "Institut für Molekularbiologie und Tumorforschung" (IMT) of the Philipps University of Marburg, Germany (Group of Reinhard Lührmann) and at the Max Planck Institute for Biophysical Chemistry in Göttingen (Group of Reinhard Lührmann) - 1993 1996 Ph.D. and Post-Doc in the research group of Prof. Brigitte Wittmann-Liebold at the Max Delbrück Center for Molecular Medicine (MDC) in Berlin - 1992 1993 Diploma thesis in the research group of Prof. Volker A. Erdmann at the Institute of Biochemistry of the Free University of Berlin - 1987 1993 Studied biochemistry at the Free University of Berlin, Germany

 Modern mass-spectrometric methods have become key technologies in the life sciences.
 We apply "state-of-the-art" mass spectrometry to elucidate quantitative changes of proteins and their post-translational modifications derived from different samples, including tissue, cells, organelles, and cell compartments.
-In addition we apply mass spectrometric methods to monitor dynamic changes of protein and protein-ligand complexes through use of crosslinking and chemical probing.
-In this respect, we collaborate with several groups within the GGNB, like the groups of Wolfgang Fischle, Dirk Görlich, Reinhard Jahn, Reinhard Lühr-mann, Peter Rehling, Oliver Schlüter, Holger Stark, Jürgen Wienands, Markus Zweckstetter, and many others.
-We provide solutions and analytical workflows for solving cell biological issues; we further develop novel analytical workflows for in-depth analyses of entire proteomes and for structural analyses of proteins.
+In addition we apply mass spectrometric methods to monitor interactions and dynamic changes of protein and protein-ligand complexes through use of crosslinking and chemical probing.